paracrawl/keops/evaluators.md

 __Mouse__

-Click on each translation in the desired order to set that ranking.
+Hold <kbd>Ctrl</kbd> and click on each translation in the desired order to set that ranking.

 __Keyboard__